Henry Luce

-Henry Robinson Luce (April 3, 1898 – February 28, 1967) was an American magazine magnate who founded Time, Life, Fortune, and Sports Illustrated magazines.
-He has been called "the most influential private citizen in the America of his day".
+Henry Robinson Luce (April 3, 1898 – February 28, 1967) was an American magazine publisher who founded Time, Life, Fortune, and Sports Illustrated.
+He built one of the first multimedia corporations, combining print, radio, and newsreels, and promoted the idea of the "American Century", envisioning the United States as a global leader.

-Born in Shandong, China, to Presbyterian parents, Luce moved to the US at the age of 15 and later attended Yale College.
-He launched and closely supervised a stable of magazines that transformed journalism and the reading habits of millions of Americans.
-Time summarized and interpreted the week's news; Life was a picture magazine of politics, culture, and society that dominated American visual perceptions in the era before television; Fortune reported on national and international business; and Sports Illustrated explored the world of sports.
-Counting his radio projects and newsreels, Luce created the first multimedia corporation.
-He envisaged that the United States would achieve world hegemony, and in 1941 he declared the 20th century would be the "American Century".

-Early life
+Early life and education

-Luce was born in Tengchow (now Penglai), Shandong, China, on April 3, 1898, the son of Elizabeth Root Luce and Henry Winters Luce, who was a Presbyterian missionary.
+Luce was born in Tengchow, Shandong, China, now Penglai, on April 3, 1898, the son of Elizabeth Root Luce and Henry Winters Luce, who was a Presbyterian missionary.

-Education

-At 15, he was sent to the US to attend the Hotchkiss School in Connecticut, where he tried hard to overcome his stuttering.
+At 15, he was sent to the U.S. to attend the Hotchkiss School in Connecticut, where he tried hard to overcome his stuttering.
 As a scholarship student he was isolated from the upper-class boys.
 He was subsidized by an elderly Chicago heiress, Nancy Fowler McCormick, who favored sons of missionaries.
 Applying himself to study, Luce quickly became the top student.
-He was especially strong in languages—he studied Greek, Latin, French and German—and already knew Chinese.
+He was especially strong in languages, studying Greek, Latin, French, and German, and already knowing Chinese.
 He edited the Hotchkiss Literary Monthly.
 There, he first met Briton Hadden; they became best friends.